In this article, we will teach you how to say “long time no see” in Korean.

 오랜만에 출근을 해서 긴장되고 있어요. (oraenmane chulgeuneul haeseo ginjangdoego isseoyo.)

 Since I’m going to work for the first time in a long time, I’m feeling nervous.

 How to use “Long time no see” in Korean in sentences

 Now that know the Korean way to say “long time no see” or “it’s been a while,” you may also want to further familiarize yourself with this phrase through this video.
 This will teach you additional sentences and how to pronounce each word correctly.

 While it is possible for you to study the words in this article simply by reading their romanized versions, it will come in handy for you to be able to read Hangeul if you ever wish to come to Korea.
 Hangeul is the Korean alphabet, and not difficult to learn.
 In fact, you can learn it in under 60 minutes.

-After you’re familiar with Hangeul, life in Korea will suddenly seem so much easier and the country won’t appear as foreign for you.
+After you’re familiar with Hangeul, life in Korea will suddenly seem so much easier, and the country won’t appear as foreign to you.
 So, if you’re serious about learning Korean, why not learn Hangeul today?

-Do you already know who you’ll want to practice your newly learned 'long time no see' in Korean phrase with first?
+Do you already know who you’ll want to practice your newly learned Korean phrase “long time no see” with first?
 Show us your sample sentence in the comments below!